RILI: Robustly Influencing Latent Intent

 Between interactions the partner updates their location using one of four latent dynamics.
 In \textit{Dynamics~1} the partner moves clockwise if the ego agent ends outside the circle, and moves counterclockwise otherwise \cite{xie2020learning}; in \textit{Dynamics~2} the partner does not move if the ego agent ends outside the circle, and moves counterclockwise otherwise \cite{wang2021influencing}; and in \textit{Dynamics~3} the partner always moves clockwise regardless of the ego agent's behavior.
 During our first experiment the ego agent practices with these three partners.
 In the second experiment the ego agent plays with a new partner: this new partner moves counterclockwise if the ego agent ends an interaction outside the circle, and clockwise otherwise.

-\p{Driving} Here the ego agent is attempting to pass the partner.
-The ego agent is penalized proportional to the total distance it travels, and the ego agent loses $100$ additional points if it collides with the partner.
+\p{Driving} Here the ego agent controls its steering angle while attempting to pass a partner in a 2-DoF environment.
+The ego agent is penalized proportional to the total distance it travels, and it loses $100$ additional points if it collides with the partner car.
 The partner suddenly changes lanes when the ego agent approaches: the partner's latent strategy $z$ is the lane it merges into, and the ego agent must anticipate this strategy to avoid a collision.

 In \textit{Dynamics~1} the partner merges into the lane where the ego agent most recently passed \cite{xie2020learning}; in \textit{Dynamics~2} the partner merges to the far right lane if the ego agent moved to the left early in the interaction \cite{wang2021influencing}; and in \textit{Dynamics~3} the partner cycles through the lanes without reacting to the ego agent.
 During our second experiment we introduce a new partner.
 This new partner merges to the far left lane if the ego agent moves to the right early in the interaction; otherwise it moves into the same lane as the ego agent.